top of page

 • Color changes in fingers or toes: white → blue → red

-• Tingling or throbbing as blood flow returns
+• Throbbing, prickling, or pain as blood flow returns

-• Most commonly affects fingers, toes; sometimes ears, nose, lips
+• Most commonly affects fingers and toes, sometimes ears, nose, or lips

 Triggers